1031 Exchange Types

 SELL FIRST THEN BUY

-In an Improvement or Construction 1031 Exchange, the proceeds from the relinquished property sale are used to acquire the replacement property and make the desired improvements.
-This exchange is also known as a “Build-to-Suit” Exchange.
+In an improvement or construction 1031 exchange, the proceeds from the relinquished property sale are used to acquire the replacement property and make the desired improvements.
+This exchange is also known as a “Build-to-Suit” exchange.

 The property must be held (parked) by an Exchange Accommodation Titleholder (EAT).
 The EAT must hold the property until either the improvements are completed, or the 180-day exchange deadline occurs.
 On or before the 180th day, the improved property must transfer to the exchanger as the replacement property.